-In regards to movies: The Man Who Knew Too Much, Gladiator, Son of God, Lawerance of Arabia, Exodus, The Jewel of the Nile, and Kingdom of Heaven.
+Regarding movies: The Man Who Knew Too Much, Gladiator, Son of God, Lawerance of Arabia, Exodus, The Jewel of the Nile, and the Kingdom of Heaven.

 I know Morocco is well known for its spices.
 Are there other products that Morocco is famous for?
 Perhaps something guests can pick up as a souvenir.

-Morocco is a country with lots of exotic souvenirs to take home, travellers usually purchase local slippers, Fez hats, fossils, and copper made lamps.
+Morocco is a country with many exotic souvenirs to take home, and travellers usually purchase local slippers, Fez hats, fossils, and copper-made lamps.

 Can you talk about the gay scene in Morocco; from what I understand, homosexuality is illegal.